 |Foreign travel emergency (up to plan limits)||80%||80%|

 Group Plan F and Group Plan N only cover Medicare-eligible expenses that are not paid by Medicare.
-As long as Medicare covers the service, it will be covered by Group Plan F or Group Plan N. Group Plans F and N offer some additional coverage for travel outside the country that Medicare does not cover.
+As long as Medicare covers the service, it will be covered by Group Program F or Group Program N. Group Program F and Group Program N offer some additional coverage for travel outside the country that Medicare does not cover.
 You should read the Medicare and You book you received from Medicare and check with Medicare before scheduling services to be sure they will be paid.

 - Lower monthly premiums than the traditional State of Iowa plans.